2025 Radiohead tour: Reception

-The chief Telegraph music critic, Neil McCormick, gave the first performance four stars.
+The chief Telegraph music critic, Neil McCormick, gave the first show, in Madrid, four out of five.
 In Rolling Stone, Angie Martoccio wrote that Radiohead "deliver magic in Madrid ...
 It would be easy to call this a cash grab, but as they've proved over the past seven years, they don't need to do these shows.
 This was for the fans."
+Reviewing a Berlin show for Magnet, Corey duBrowa wrote that Radiohead "plough a determinedly unique and independent musical furrow, far above the heads of the majority of their musical peers".

+In Rolling Stone UK, Will Richards gave the first London show five out of five, writing that "this is without doubt the greatest songbook of the last 30 years, and its power only continues to grow".
+NME's Andrew Trendell also awarded the show five out of five and wrote: "For a band once embarrassed by the notion of 'arena rock', nobody does it better.
+A new album and another night like this can’t come soon enough."
+Reviewing a London performance for Mojo, Danny Eccleston wrote that Radiohead "are still unique, and great, and always morphing, sometimes radically, sometimes subtly".
+The senior Rolling Stone writer Andy Greene said the changing set lists created an "exciting, unpredictable energy".

 Set list

-The following set list is taken from the concert held on 4 November 2025, in Madrid.
-It may not represent all concerts for the duration of the tour.
+The following set list is taken from the concert held on 4 November, 2025, in Madrid.
+It does not represent all concerts.